ryan123rudder/SignalScope/README.md

 # SignalScope
-# UNDER CONSTRUCTION
+# **UNDER CONSTRUCTION**
 ## Overview
-SatTrack-Antenna is a project focused on building a motorized tracking antenna system designed to receive and decode images from weather satellites.
+Hello Traveler!
+Signal Scope is a project focused on building a motorized tracking antenna system designed to receive and decode images from weather satellites.
 The system combines mechanical steering with advanced control algorithms to maintain a strong signal lock on satellites as they move across the sky, enabling the reception of high-quality weather data.

 ## Features
 Motorized Antenna Tracking: The system uses a motorized mount to physically steer the antenna, ensuring it follows the satellite's path for continuous signal reception.